Get PeakVisor App

 Texas covers a huge swath of land, so it’s not surprising that the state’s geology is complex and diverse.

 A dominant feature of Texas is its fault lines.
-The state is bisected by a number of faults which separate a series of different geological sub-regions.
+The state is bisected by several faults, which separate a series of different geological subregions.

-In the south and east, the surface rock is mostly sandstones and shales which are underlaid by large salt domes that contain significant amounts of oil.
-To the north and west, there are mostly shales and limestones.
-In fact, the limestones in Texas’ Hill Country contain the Edwards Aquifer, which supplies drinking water to some 2 million people.
+In the south and east, the surface rock is mostly sandstones and shales underlaid by large salt domes containing significant amounts of oil.
+To the north and west, there are primarily shales and limestones.
+The limestones in Texas’ Hill Country contain the Edwards Aquifer, which supplies drinking water to some 2 million people.

 Guadalupe Peak.
 Texas mountains

-Toward the center of the state, there is a large dome of ancient gneisses, granites, and schists, which is surrounded by a large outcropping of sedimentary rock.
+Toward the center of the state, there is a large dome of ancient gneisses, granites, and schists surrounded by a large outcropping of sedimentary rock.
 Perhaps the most famous part of this dome is the Enchanted Rock near Llano, Texas.

 The westernmost part of the state arguably has the most complex geologic history.
 It features a series of rock layers as well as a number of volcanic deposits and fault lines.